 Depending on whether the concrete block walls will be covered or if the top of the wall is exposed can really change the way they are insulated.

-The option for insulating concrete block walls include spray foam insulation, injection foam insulation, polystyrene beads, foam boards, and mineral loose-fill.
+The option for insulating concrete block walls includes spray foam insulation, injection foam insulation, polystyrene beads, foam boards, and loose-fill masonry insulation.
 While these are the options, again the material available to use depends on whether the walls will be covered, or the open top is exposed, like in a remodel or new build.

 Here is what each material has to offer.

-Thermal bridging is an area of a building which has a significantly higher heat transfer than the surrounding materials resulting in an overall reduction in thermal insulation.
+Thermal bridging is an area of a building that has a significantly higher heat transfer than the surrounding materials resulting in an overall reduction in thermal insulation.

 If you aren’t worried about the walls looking like they have been sprayed and just want the insulation to stop thermal bridging in your basement, then in those cases the drywall isn’t necessary.